 So the (very) rough and very summarized workplan is this:

-• Move all the collections out.
+- Move all the collections out (Done!)

-• Dismantle the existing shelving.
+- Dismantle the existing shelving (Done!)

-• Install the new shelving.
+- Install the new shelving.
+(Underway.)

-• Move all the collections back in.
+- Move all the collections back in.

-• Re-open.
+- Re-open.

 A lot of the timeline is a moving target (no pun intended).
 We’re not quite sure how long it will take for the new shelving to arrive.
 We’re not quite sure how long it will take for the shelving to be installed.
 And of course, there’s always those things that don’t quite go as planned for whatever reason.
-What if the paint we need isn’t immediately available?
+What if the floor tiles we need aren’t immediately available?
 (Arlene better not have just jinxed us there.)
-We hope that the majority of the work will be done by mid-January and chances are, we’ll have a much better idea of the actual timeline as the project starts to progress.
+We hope that the majority of the work will be done by late February* and chances are, we’ll have a much better idea of the actual timeline as the project starts to progress.
 We’ll try to keep folks informed–just try and stop us posting pictures of the work on social media!–and if you have any questions about how things are going, we’ll be happy to answer them.

 And what will we be doing in the meantime?